jordanHS/BetterDoctorFinder/README.md

 ## Known Bugs

-Incomplete- need to add functionality for search query"
+Incomplete- need to add functionality for search query & other doctor info.

 ## Support and contact details